 Cocoa in Sulawesi, Indonesia

-The big chocolate companies (Nestlé, Mars and Barry-Callebaut) are warning of a future shortfall of 1 billion kg cocoa by 2020, caused by rising demand for chocolate in new markets such as India and China and reduced crop production due to climate change.
-There is a global need to create a more sustainable form of cocoa production that will boost productivity so that future demand can be met.
+Globally, chocolate consumption has boomed over the course of the last decade.
+Consumption in Asia and Latin America is rising rapidly.
+At present, the European Union and North America represent 60% of the world's chocolate consumption.
+There is a worldwide need to create a more sustainable form of cocoa production that will boost productivity so that future demand can be met.
 Small-scale farmers, who are responsible for 90% of global production, are therefore key to this revolution.

 Indonesia is the world’s third biggest cocoa producer with 849,875 tons a year, most of which comes from Sulawesi.
 Sulawesi produces huge amounts of cocoa: South Sulawesi alone produces 70% of Indonesia’s total cocoa production.
 The majority of the cocoa is produced by small-scale farmers with low productivity due to a lack of knowledge regarding pests and diseases and how to treat them.
 Poor post-harvest techniques also lead to low quality fermented beans.
 Farmers have very limited access to credit and farmers’ organisations lack the necessary thrust to transform their cocoa production into a profitable business.